hhhkain/the_arcanet/README.md

 # the_arcanet
-An advanced rpg inspired by cryptomancer, owasp, and compTIA
+An advanced rpg mechanic inspired by cryptomancer, owasp, and general cybersecurity